bitpressio/bitpressio.github.io/mastering-docker-php.md

                         Learning Docker <strong>doesn't have to be complicated</strong>.
 In fact, I think the <strong>goal of Docker should be to simplify your application environment, not increase complexity</strong>.
 I'll show you how to build practical, simple, clean Docker images from scratch without extra 3rd party tools or libraries—just Docker.
                     </p>
                     <p>
-                        Learn how to build environments that take minutes to install instead of hours or days.
-Thing of Docker images with PHP code as a single artifact that is ready to run your application.
+                        Learn how to create environments that take minutes to install instead of hours or days.
+Think of Docker images with PHP code as a single artifact that is ready to run your application.
 Your application deployments will be extremely predictable and reliable.
-I personally work with <strong>leading PHP frameworks like Laravel and Symfony</strong>, so you'll be able to use PHP frameworks you love with Docker after going through this guide.
+I work with <strong>leading frameworks like Laravel and Symfony</strong>, so you'll be able to use the PHP frameworks you love with Docker after going through this guide.
                     </p>
                 </div>
             </div>